This website uses modern construction techniques, which may not render correctly in your old browser.

 Nature lovers, foodies, hikers, families and mountain bike riders all love the beautiful beaches, walking trails, waterfalls and the green hills of the Otways.

-From Apollo Bay, your Great Ocean Road adventure wraps up at Princetown Recreation Reserve and Port Campbell Recreation Reserve, where peaceful camping provides a front-row seat to the natural wonders of the Shipwreck Coast.
+From Apollo Bay, your Great Ocean Road adventure wraps up at Princetown Recreation Reserve and Port Campbell Recreation Reserve, where peaceful, dog-friendly camping provides a front-row seat to the natural wonders of the Shipwreck Coast.
+Be sure to visit the world-famous Twelve Apostles, Loch Ard Gorge, London Bridge, and The Grotto—each one a must-see highlight.

 Princetown offers the closest camping to the Twelve Apostles

-All revenue raised from your stay is reinvested back into the Great Ocean Road coast and parks to ensure the Great Ocean Road region can be enjoyed now and for generations to come.
+Every stay makes a difference.
+All revenue from your booking is reinvested into caring for the Great Ocean Road's coast and parks, helping protect this special place so it can be enjoyed by visitors today and for generations to come.

 Posted by Great Ocean Road Parks on